Okrestina: Torture

 According to numerous reports, many protesters arrested during the 2020 Belarusian protests, are tortured in Okrestina by soldiers of the OMON.

 Many were beaten and in some cases seriously injured.
-At least three detainees suffered injuries indicative of sexual violence in Okrestino or on the way there.
+At least three detainees suffered injuries indicative of sexual violence in Okrestina or on the way there.
 The victims were hospitalized with intramuscular bleeding of the rectum, anal fissure and bleeding, and damage to the mucous membrane of the rectum.

-On the night of August 13–14, 2020, relatives of people detained in Okrestino recorded the sounds of incessant beatings that could be clearly heard on the street.
+On the night of August 13–14, 2020, relatives of people detained in Okrestina recorded the sounds of incessant beatings that could be clearly heard on the street.
 Several voices can also be heard on the recordings, screaming in pain and begging for mercy.
 One released inmate reported that those who begged officers not to be beaten were beaten even more severely.

-On September 29, 2020, detainee Dsjanis Kusnjazou was hospitalized from Okrestino with fractures of the skull bones, third-degree open craniocerebral trauma, hematomas, rib fractures, and pulmonary contusion.
+On September 29, 2020, detainee Dsjanis Kusnjazou was hospitalized from Okrestia with fractures of the skull bones, third-degree open craniocerebral trauma, hematomas, rib fractures, and pulmonary contusion.
 He succumbed to his injuries.
 Security authorities claimed the injuries were due to Kusnjazou falling from his bunk bed.

-On 11 October 2020, a video recording went public showing prisoners being chased through the ranks of police and security forces in Okrestino and being continuously beaten.
+On 11 October 2020, a video recording went public showing prisoners being chased through the ranks of police and security forces in Okrestina and being continuously beaten.

-In October 2020, Okrestina's Detention Center head Ivan Sakalouski (Sokolovskiy) was sanctioned by the European Union, the United Kingdom, Canada and Switzerland.
+In October 2020, Okrestina's Detention Centre head Ivan Sakalouski (Sokolovskiy) was sanctioned by the European Union, the United Kingdom, Canada and Switzerland.
 More Okrestina officials were banned from entering the European Union in June 2021 and the United States in August 2021.

 The U.S. Treasury gave the following motivation for including Okrestina to its SDN list in June 2021:

 Following the peaceful protests against the fraudulent August 9, 2020 presidential election, many protesters have been arrested and subsequently detained at the notorious Akrestsina Detention Center (Akrestsina) in Minsk.
 Protesters have described intense physical abuse, including torture and inhumane conditions during their detention at Akrestsina.
 It has been the site of beatings, arbitrary detentions, and other human rights abuses in the months since the fraudulent presidential election.

 Akrestsina is being designated pursuant to E.O.
 13405 for having materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services in support of, human rights abuses related to political repression in Belarus.

-In November 2021, Belarusian President Alexander Lukashenko confirmed in an interview to the British Broadcasting Corporation that people were beaten in Okrestino, saying: "OK, OK, I admit it, I admit it.
+In November 2021, Belarusian President Alexander Lukashenko confirmed in an interview to the British Broadcasting Corporation that people were beaten in Okrestina, saying: "OK, OK, I admit it, I admit it.
 People were beaten in the Okrestina detention centre.
 But there were police beaten up too and you didn't show this."